 If you’re diagnosed and treated with antibiotics at this stage, you can expect to be cured of Lyme disease.
 Without treatment, complications can occur, but they remain treatable.

 In rare cases, you may experience a continuation of Lyme disease symptoms after antibiotic treatment.
 This is called post-treatment Lyme disease syndrome, or PTLDS.
 Some people who were treated for Lyme disease report muscle and joint pain, sleep issues, or fatigue after their treatments were finished.
 Although the cause for this is unknown, researchers believe it may be due to an autoimmune response in which your immune system attacks healthy tissues or it may be linked to an ongoing infection with the bacteria that causes Lyme disease.

 By taking specific precautions, you can prevent coming in direct contact with infected ticks.
 These practices can reduce your likelihood of contracting Lyme disease and having it progress to the early disseminated stage:

-If you have been bitten by a tick, contact your physician.
+Contact your doctor if a tick bites you.
 You should be observed for 30 days for signs of Lyme disease.

-Learn the signs of early Lyme disease so that you can seek treatment promptly if you are infected.
-With timely treatment, you can avoid the potential complications of early disseminated Lyme disease and later stages.
+Learn the signs of early Lyme disease so that you can seek treatment promptly if you’re infected.
+If you get timely treatment, you can avoid the potential complications of early disseminated Lyme disease and later stages.

-The signs of early Lyme disease can occur from three to 30 days after you are bitten by an infected tick.
+The symptoms of early Lyme disease can occur from three to 30 days after an infected tick bites you.
 Look for: